 excessive pollution.
 This in turn improves the air quality for everyone throughout the region.

 The practice of vehicle idling results in high running costs and air pollution levels for drivers.
-By reducing the number of cars idling on Central Scotland’s roads, we can all cut pollution and petrol wastage.
+By reducing the number of cars idling on Central Scotland’s roads, we can all cut pollution and fuel wastage.

 When it comes to vehicle idling, there are a series of myths in circulation.
 Some believe that restarting the engine uses more fuel, but an engine restart uses only the equivalent to 10 seconds of idling.
 So if you’re going to be idling for longer than 10 seconds you are better to switch off your engine.